 The shaders run on a computer's graphics processing unit (GPU), which reduces the workload of the computer's central processing unit (CPU).
 By relieving the CPU of the task of rendering graphics, the CPU can focus its resources on executing application code.

 There are two prominent types of GLSL shaders:

 - Vertex - Manipulates a vertex, which is the point of a triangle 3D model mesh where two lines meet; determines the coordinates of a vertex and on a large scale, the placement of graphics on the screen; called once per vertex

 - Fragment - Also known as a texture shader; shades a fragment, which is a pixel in a rasterized triangle that makes up a 3D image; used to process color, shadows, and other effects

-How do I open an FRAG file?
+How to open an FRAG file

 You can open FRAG files with the tools included with OpenGL SDK (multiplatform).
 You can also open and edit FRAG files with source code editors, such as Microsoft Visual Studio Code (multiplatform), and plain text editors, such as Microsoft Notepad (bundled with Windows), Apple TextEdit (bundled with macOS), or gedit (Linux).